dajavous/bcdpublic/README.md

 The OCRd pdfs were batch processed in Nitro PDF Pro: (https://www.gonitro.com/) for the BCD Newsletters and Magazines.

-Provides a hyperlink to the magazines for logged in and validated BCD members.
+Provides a hyperlink to the magazines for logged in and validated BCD members, and styles the page consistent with the Members website using the config.toml file in folder .streamlit, plus css in the app.py and short.py code.

 https://www.thebcd.co.uk